ZiaAhmed-621/oldproject1/README.md

 Type: Issues/Problems

-Dodge input as an inherent issue of fetching keypress even if the key is pressed much sooner than intended.
+Dodge input has an inherent issue of fetching keypress even if the key is pressed much sooner than intended.
 This allows player to pre-press the key and always succeed in dodging.
 Precisely timed keypress MIGHT be acheivable using msvcrt module but the module seems to hold no regards